Last verified: Thursday, 22. April 2021 at 08:34 AM

 This is the general advisory usually covering the country as a whole.

-Reconsider travel to Aruba due to health and safety measures and COVID-related conditions.
+Do not travel to Aruba due to COVID-related conditions.
 Read the Department of State’s COVID-19 page before you plan any international travel.
-The Centers for Disease Control and Prevention (CDC) has issued a Level 4 Travel Health ...
+The Centers for Disease Control and Prevention (CDC) has issued a Level 4 Travel Health Notice for Aruba due to COVID-19, indicating a very high level of COVID-19 ...

 This is the recent history of individual changes of travel advices that affected the total asessment of Aruba.
 Most recent events first.